Last updated 20 May, 2022

 - To meet our corporate and social responsibility obligations.

 - To exercise our right to conduct a business and right to property.

 KPMG only collects "sensitive" personal information when the relevant individuals voluntarily provide us with this information or where such information is required or permitted to be collected by law or professional standards.
-Sensitive information as defined in the local law includes personal information regarding a person's race, ethnicity, political beliefs, trade union membership, religious or similar beliefs, physical or mental health, sexual life or criminal record.
+Sensitive information as includes personal information regarding a person's race, ethnicity, political beliefs, trade union membership, religious or similar beliefs, physical or mental health, sexual life or criminal record.
 Please use your discretion when providing sensitive information to KPMG, and under any circumstances, do not provide sensitive information to KPMG, unless you thereby consent to KPMG's use of that information for its legitimate business purposes and consent to the transfer and storage of such information to and in KPMG databases.
-If you have any questions about whether the provision of sensitive information to KPMG is, or may be, necessary or appropriate for particular purposes, please contact KPMG at firstname.lastname@example.org.
+If you have any questions about whether the provision of sensitive information to KPMG is, or may be, necessary or appropriate for particular purposes, please contact KPMG at email@example.com.

 An IP address is a number assigned to your computer whenever you access the internet.
-It allows computers and servers to recognise and communicate with one another.
+It allows computers and servers to recognize and communicate with one another.
 IP addresses from which visitors appear to originate will be recorded for IT security and system diagnostic purposes.
 This information also typically be used in aggregate form to conduct website trend and performance analysis.